Image text: "purple spots on skin featured image".

 • purple or red purpuric and ecchymotic patches.

-Bruises, blood spots, lung disorders, heart disorders, lack of oxygen are some of the possible reasons behind purple spots on the skin.
+Bruises, blood spots, lung disorders, heart disorders, and lack of oxygen are some of the possible reasons behind purple spots on the skin.

-If certain areas of your skin have become purple or you see some purple spots developing on your skin, important advice to you is not take it lightly and immediately consult a doctor.
-This is especially true if they are accompanied by symptoms, such as difficulty in breathing, pain in the chest, change of colour of the nails and the lips to blue and increase in the heart rate.
+If certain areas of your skin have become purple or you see some purple spots developing on your skin, important advice to you is not to take it lightly and immediately consult a doctor.
+This is especially true if they are accompanied by symptoms, such as difficulty in breathing, pain in the chest, a change of colour of the nails and the lips to blue and an increase in the heart rate.
 All these symptoms indicate that there could be an underlying serious problem behind your skin turning purple.
 However, this is not the only reason why purple spots occur on the skin.
 Sometimes, even a small injury can cause these to develop.

 Other Symptoms That May Occur Along With Purple Skin